harvard-lil/website-static/app/_interviews/martin-kunze-steffen-hellmold.md

 slug: martin-kunze-steffen-hellmold
 image: cerabyte.png
 bio: >
-  Martin Kunze (President) and Steffen Hellmold (Founder) work at Cerabyte, a company developing Ceramic Nano Memory.
+  Martin Kunze (President) and Steffen Hellmold (Founder) work at <a href="https://www.cerabyte.com/" target="_blank">Cerabyte</a>, a company developing Ceramic Nano Memory.
 date: 2025-01-20
-pull-quote: "I want to say exactly what we are doing at the moment."
+quote-card: "So this was the idea- to store digital information in an analog archive"
 custom-css: ['interview-series']
 ---